World News

 World’s 10 most divisive foods

-If you think Vegemite can divide reviews, then its British sibling takes things to an entirely new stage.
+If you think Vegemite can divide reviews, its British sibling takes things to an entirely new stage.
 For some, there is no piece of toast Marmite cannot enhance.
 For others, probably those with functioning senses, the yeast extract is a stinky-smelling, brutally salt-heavy spread of pure filth.
 It’s so divisive Marmite has primarily based its advertising campaigns around the love it or hates it proposition.

 READ MORE: